Black excellence, intersectionality and community

 After the panel, a community discussion raised questions about overcoming racism and being a helpful ally.
 Panelists encouraged community and connection, like showing up to positive cultural celebrations and asking people to share what’s going on in their lives.
 One panelist explained how white allies can call out the racist actions and words of other white people.
 Another panelist stressed the importance of letting people of color be voices of authority in the conversation, but not expecting them to be the first or only people to speak up.

 “Step up, then step back.
-Know when your voice is needed, know when to let people talk,” Bennington said.
+Know when your voice is needed, know when to let people talk,” Benninghoven said.

 The panel discussion fits with NAACP president Eric Richardson’s desire to connect with and educate the community through the ‘Love You Madly’ series.
 Richardson launched his lifetime of activism by participating in student government as a Lane Community College student.
 NAACP holds their Back to School/Stay in School program Saturday mornings at LCC’s Mary J. Spilde Downtown Campus.